Nav33d/craft-activitylog/readme.md

 3. In the Control Panel, go to Settings → Plugins and click the “Install” button for Activity Log.

 ## Overview
-Activity Log will allow users to record some of the events in the Craft CMS control panel.
-It will record some of the following events:
+Activity Log records some of the events in the Craft CMS control panel.
+It will record the following events:

 - **Plugin events:** It will record when a plugin is installed, uninstalled, enabled or disabled.
 - **Auth events:** It will record when a user logs in or logs out.